 ‘It was brilliant being able to learn about so many exciting ideas and to meet other alumni!’, Oshin Sharma reports regarding the Community Challenge.
 ‘I also learned a lot about presenting your ideas – having to concentrate on the most important points, for example.’
 Her proposal for providing reliable weather forecasts via SMS and messenger services to maize growers in the village of Maduwa in the central hills of Nepal took the agronomist into the final of the competition.
 The topography and dry season make it almost impossible to provide regular irrigation, so maize growing in the region is mainly dependent on there being rain a few weeks after sowing.
 Yet climate change has resulted in such precipitation becoming less frequent.
 ‘Their entire investment is lost if doesn’t rain’, says Sharma, who has been visiting her grandparents in Maduwa regularly since childhood and is therefore well aware of the problems.
 She had already won over the farmers in the village to her concept.
 ‘I’m now in touch with local government officials – and recently had the opportunity to present my idea to an NGO.
 I really hope that I can realise it!’

 The wide range of their technical knowledge and expertise means that Germany’s alumni can use their innovative ideas to make a major contribution to meeting the challenges of the future.
 Another Community Challenge is therefore also planned for 2023.
-Proposals regarding aspects of the next competition can be submitted now via mail at info(at)alumniportal-deutschland.org.
+Proposals regarding aspects of the next competition can be submitted now via mail at .